 COMMITTEE REPORTS

 Public Relations Committee – Donna Fisher gave an update on the PFPA website and encouraged Counties to submit photographs of preserved farms to post.
 She reported that a chat area had not yet been implemented, but she is looking into it, and that Counties should let her know if there is anything they would like added to the website.
 Ellen Dayhoff reported that she has been contacted via the website with questions from the general public.
-If the questions was in reference to a specific County, she passed on the correspondence.
+If the question was in reference to a specific County, she passed on the correspondence.

 Cindy Kahley reported that Ag Progress Days (APD) is scheduled for August 12-14, 2014.
 It will cost $350 to participate.
-Cindy asked it PFPA would like to have a booth at Ag Progress days in 2014.
+Cindy asked if PFPA would like to have a booth at Ag Progress days in 2014.
 There will be mileage reimbursement available for anyone that works at the booth for a 4-hour shift during APD.

 There was a discussion regarding the cost of General Liability Insurance that also covers PFPA’s booth during events like APD.
 Cindy emphasized that the display is cumbersome and costly to transport, and is also in need of minor maintenance, and suggested that PFPA consider purchasing a smaller tabletop display.
 Cindy will distribute a survey to the membership regarding display needs to determine if a new, smaller display would be appropriate.
 Joe reported that he feels it is important that PFPA attend APD due to the number of individuals that attend and interact with the booth.
 Maria offered to let PFPA use her County’s display for events.
 Ellen Dayhoff/Adams moved to renew PFPA’s General Liability Insurance policy so that PFPA can attend APD.
 Maria Bentzoni/Northampton seconded.
 No objections.
 Motion carried.

 Conference Committee –Tracey Crawford/Crawford reported that the Fall 2014 Conference will be in Crawford County from 9/30-10/2/2014.
-Accommodations will be at the Riverside Inn and the speaker will be Tom Hilton.
+Accommodations will be at the Riverside Inn and the speaker will be Tom Hylton.
 Ellen Dayhoff thanked Tracey for Crawford County’s efforts.

 Ellen Dayhoff/Adams reported that the Spring 2015 PFPA/PALTA Conference will be held in Gettysburg at the Wyndham Hotel, May 7-9, 2015.